rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 **Section:** Team Name & Table Number

-In the provided Workshop Template, fill in the fields for Team Name and Table Number.
+In the provided Hack Event Template, fill in the fields for Team Name and Table Number.

 ---